magento/architecture/design-documents/graph-ql/mutation-error-design.md

 # Mutation Error Design

-Mutations are _the_ single way to trigger side-effects in a GraphQL API.
-Side-effects are where the large majority of our errors are going to happen, as a result of changing some underlying data.
+Mutations are _the_ single way to modify application state in a GraphQL API.
+Mutations are where the large majority of our errors are going to happen, as a result of changing some underlying data.

 Today, the Magento 2 GraphQL schema does not do a great job of describing what could go wrong as a result of running a mutation.
 We should fix that!